Create, edit or delete contact records

 This record is now available to use when entering transactions.

-- 4. To add another contact for this address, click New Contact then complete the relevant information.
-If you want to include any additional contacts on emails, select the Copy emails to this person check box.
+- 5. To add another contact for this address, click New Contact then enter the relevant information.
+If you want to include this contact on emails, select the Copy emails to this person check box.
 To save the details you’ve entered, click Save.

-- 5. To add an additional address, click Add Address, complete the address and contact information and click Save.
+- 6. To add an additional address, click Add Address then enter the relevant information then click Save.

-- 7. If the contact is a customer, click the Options tab and check the details held in the Statement Runs section is correct.
+- 8. If the contact is a customer, click the Options tab then check the Statement Runs section is correct.

 By default, the method used to send all customer statements is set to By post (PDF Generated), but you can edit this if required.
 For example, you can specify that this customer’s statements should be sent by email.
 You can also edit the contact and address that appears on the statements.